 When the interviewer is merely represented by words on a screen, it can be an unnerving experience trying to prepare for the interview questions.
 But don't fear, these tips will help you make sure you have all your bases covered to ace your automated interview.

 When you receive your automated interview invitation, make sure you have the correct software needed.
 For instance, if your automated video is hosted using a third-party app that you have to download, make sure you have it beforehand.

-All of these questions will be imperative to your success for an automated interview — there's nothing worse than trying to complete a video interview with a webcam that's not turning on.
+All of these questions will be imperative to your success in an automated interview — there's nothing worse than realizing something’s wrong once the timer starts.

 2. Do a trial run beforehand.

 Think about the questions you might be asked during the interview.
 Then, record yourself answering them on a time limit.
 Note: this will feel weird and unnatural.

 However, timing your answers and analyzing your body language will help avoid those intrusive interview thoughts of, "Will I have enough time?" and "How am I coming across?"